 Wondering how to get your baby to sleep while traveling out and away from home?
-Getting a baby to nap during outings, trips, and vacation can be nerve wrecking.
-With the warm weather and summer approaching everyone wants to know how to take their baby out without constantly worrying about sleep time.
-Here are some of my best travel and vacation tips.
+Getting a baby to nap during outings, trips, and vacations can be nerve-racking.
+With the warm weather and summer approaching, everyone wants to know how to take their baby out without worrying about sleep time.
+Here are some of my best tips to help your baby sleep while traveling.

 1. Bring something familiar from home.

 This will help your baby settle to sleep easier.
-A favorite blanket, stuffed animal, some white noise on your iPhone.
+A favorite blanket, stuffed animal, a portable white noise machine.
 Anything that reminds your baby of sleep.
-Having a familiar item will put your baby at ease and will help him or her fall asleep faster.
+Having a familiar item will put your baby at ease and help them fall asleep faster.

 2. Don’t stress about outdoor naps.

-If you are vacationing the last thing you want to worry about is going back to your hotel at naptime.
+If you are vacationing, the last thing you want to worry about is returning to your hotel at naptime.
 Bring a breathable blanket or cloth and drape it over the stroller to filter out light and distraction.
 Even the stroller shade works well.
-Walk around, enjoy yourself and let your baby drift off to la la land.
-If you have never done this, now is a great time to start.
-Hand your baby a “lovey” and just practice.
-Some babies fall asleep easily in strollers, others get uneasy and just need some practice time.
+Walk around, enjoy yourself, and let your baby drift off to la-la land.
+Now is a great time to start if you have never done this.
+Hand your baby a “lovey” and practice.
+Some babies fall asleep easily in strollers, while others get uneasy and need some practice time.

 3. Bring a pack ‘n play or travel cot.

-I always recommend that a baby has their own sleep space even while away from home.
-Bring your pack ‘n play, or if you are going to be staying at a hotel, call ahead ask if they provide one.
-At night follow your same bedtime routine, and just lay your baby down as you would at home.
+I recommend babies have their own sleep space, even while away from home.
+Bring your pack-and-play, or if you will stay at a hotel, call ahead and ask if they provide one.
+Follow your same bedtime routine at night, and just lay your baby down as you would at home.
 This brings me to my next point . . .

 4. Don’t start any new bad sleep habits.

 My general “rule” for traveling with a baby is don’t start any new sleep habits just because you are away from home.
-If you don’t bed share at home, there’s no reason to start that habit while on vacation.
-And that goes for bedtime routine.
-If you don’t nurse or rock your baby to sleep at home, then don’t start now.
+If you don’t bed share at home, there’s no reason to start that habit while on a family vacation.
+And that goes for the bedtime routine, too.
+Don’t start now if you don’t nurse or rock your baby to sleep at home.
 Follow the same bedtime routine you have at home.
-It may take a little bit more effort to get your baby to sleep in a new environment, but the effort is worth it when compared to the work you will have to do to break a new habit that was formed while vacationing.
+It may take a little more effort to get your baby to sleep in a new environment, but the effort is worth it compared to the work you must do to break a new habit formed while vacationing.